 About Our Faculty

-We currently have 7 full-time and two part-time core faculty dedicated to occupational therapy and approximately 10 adjunct faculty.
+We currently have 8 full-time and one part-time core faculty dedicated to occupational therapy and approximately 10 adjunct faculty.
 Our dedicated core faculty have, on average, 18 years of experience in teaching at the college level and bring a broad range of specializations to our program including assistive technology, adult physical disabilities, geriatric intervention, mental health intervention, and pediatric intervention.
-Research interests for our faculty include studying usability of a variety of assistive devices; effectiveness of falls prevention programs; telerehab constraint-induced movement therapy; modifying dental office environments for individuals with developmental disabilities; the role of occupational therapy in the development of literacy; assisting refugees to develop activities, occupations, and daily routines; effectiveness of classroom-based sensory and cognitive interventions for children with behavior problems; and development of a functional evaluation of upper extremity skills in individuals with multiple sclerosis.
+Research interests of our faculty include understanding the needs of caregivers; studying usability of a variety of assistive devices; effectiveness of falls prevention programs; modifying dental office environments for individuals with developmental disabilities; the role of occupational therapy in the development of literacy; assisting refugees to develop activities, occupations, and daily routines; effectiveness of classroom-based sensory and cognitive interventions for children with behavior problems; and development of a functional evaluation of upper extremity skills in individuals with multiple sclerosis.

 Faculty List Directory

 Each faculty member is committed to teaching, research, and community service as part of his/her responsibilities to fulfill the mission of the department, school, and university.

 Please visit the Rehabilitation Science department website for additional information about our faculty.